evanvada/evanvada.github.io/README.md

 - And no additional libraries or frameworks were used to keep the project simple and lightweight

 ### JS files
+- `preload.js` Preloads all the images and handles page transition
-- theme.js: This script is executed at the start of `<body>`.
+- `theme.js` This script is executed at the start of `<body>`.
 The default value for the theme is set by the system's preferences.
 It also saves user's choise into localStorage
-- menu.js: Responsible for managing the mobile menu
+- `menu.js` Responsible for managing the mobile menu
-- index.js: Specific by index.html.
+- `index.js` Specific by index.html.
 Allows for fast copy using `copyEmail()`.
 And also contains a listener to the form, sending an email and handling error messages using the Formspree service